simoneldevig/react-native-static-server/README.md

   ```

 ### Bundling-in Server Assets Into an App Statically
+[Bundling-in Server Assets Into an App Statically]: #bundling-in-server-assets-into-an-app-statically

 The assets to be served by the server may come to the target device in different
 ways, for example, they may be generated during the app's runtime, or downloaded